Pedagogical Research and Development Grants

-The grant will facilitate research informing teaching and learning practices which improve the experience of learners while promoting excellence in teaching.
+The grant will facilitate research informing teaching and learning practices which improve learners’ experience while promoting excellence in teaching.

-We aim to support members and the wider community who are involved in education to ensure that ecological education continues to be inspiring, innovative and relevant to learners
+We aim to support members and the wider community involved in education to ensure that ecological education continues to be inspiring, innovative and relevant to learners.

 By funding research on education methods within ecology, we would like to develop evidence to inform teaching and learning practices that improve the student experience.
 Recognising and supporting educational research will also promote excellence in teaching and encourage those not currently involved in educational research to engage.